 The wording of the statute for tax evasion is very broad, making it a crime to attempt to evade any tax in any manner.
 The courts have ruled that the broad definition means tax evasion charges can also be brought against people other than the taxpayer for their role in evading the taxpayer’s tax liabilities.

-The federal tax code is massive and can be confusing even for tax professionals, and the requirement that an act be willful for a person to be subject to charges helps to prevent confusion in filing tax returns from being considered a crime.
+The federal tax code is massive and can be confusing even for tax professionals.
+Because an act must be willful to be a crime, this means that honest mistakes made in filing your tax returns are not grounds for tax evasion charges.
 A willful act has been defined by the courts as the “voluntary, intentional violation of a known legal duty.”
 A defendant’s good faith belief that they were not violating tax laws is a defense to tax evasion charges, even if that person’s belief seems unreasonable.
 For example, if you do some of your work from home and took an incorrect tax deduction for a home office it would only be considered tax evasion if you knew that you had not met the IRS standards for a home office and took the deduction anyway.
 If you believed in good faith that you qualified for the deduction you may still face civil fines and penalties from the IRS but you would not be subject to tax evasion charges.